ajacksified/ajacksified.github.com/_posts/2011-11-02-new-game-conf-liveblog-2.markdown

 orientation.
 Handles dpi as well.
 Available for iOS and Android.

 #### [Scroller](https://github.com/zynga/scroller)
-Handles panning (not scrolling) for html / canvas.
+Handles panning (not scrolling) for html and canvas.
+100% event-driven; only logic, does not apply any translations.
+Supports DOM, Canvas, SVG, and WebGL.
+Scrolling, zooming, snapping, and more.